 We strive to improve global environmental health by advancing fundamental scientific and public health initiatives for clean air and water, safe food and workplaces, and sustainable communities.

 Examining Environmental Factors, Human Health, and Disease

-Our graduates pursue careers in research and environmental health and safety with organizations such as the U.S. Environmental Protection Agency, National Institute for Occupational Safety and Health, Occupational Safety and Health Administration, Agency for Toxic Substances and Disease Registry, and Centers for Disease Control and Prevention.
+An undergraduate or graduate degree in environmental and occupational health can prepare you for a career in public health policy, risk assessment and management, consulting, or research.
+Our graduates routinely collaborate with other transdisciplinary professionals including chemists, biologists, geologists, physicists, physicians, engineers, and bioinformaticians.
+EOH graduates pursue careers in government, industry, academia and beyond.
+EOH alumni are employed at organizations such as the U.S. Environmental Protection Agency, National Institute for Occupational Safety and Health, Occupational Safety and Health Administration, National Institutes of Health, Agency for Toxic Substances and Disease Registry, and Centers for Disease Control and Prevention.